BJTMastermind/ChatClient/README.md

 - [ ] Add Light Theme option in Settings Menu
 - [ ] Add Profile Menu + Profile Picture Support
 - [ ] Add a Way To Save Username and Settings
+- [ ] Save Messages to File then Load when Program is Reopened.